All steps to planning a wedding, an interview with Nora Sheils

 This is always a fun one for us.
 We have three set packages, but there is also flexibility.
-You need someone to help with not only your wedding but also an engagement party - of course!!!
+You need someone to help with not only steps to planning a wedding but also an engagement party - of course!!!
 We want to be there for each and every step of the process.

 Are there things that differentiate wedding planners?

 We think so!
-One of the unique elements about our company is that we are made of a larger team.
+One of the unique elements of our company is that we are made of a larger team.
 After an initial consult with a couple, we look to match their personalities and needs to a specific coordinator.
-We find this to be an important element of the planning process, as we want each couple to feel at ease throughout the months leading up to their big day.
+We find this to be an important element of the steps to planning a wedding, as we want each couple to feel at ease throughout the months leading up to their big day.

-While they are working with one lead planner, in the background we all work together to brainstorm, troubleshoot and ensure each event go off without a hitch.
+While they are working with one lead planner, in the background we all work together to brainstorm, troubleshoot and ensure steps to planning a wedding go off without a hitch.

 “A good rule of thumb when deciding between several wedding coordinators is to visualize your wedding day."